 The above description not only positively identifies the location as Tampa Bay, Florida, but it also confirms the length of Cabeza de Vaca's league.
 Once again, these were not his field estimates reported from memory, but measurements that were known and used by the people of his time.
 The distance from the port of Tampa to the port of Havana, going as straight a route as possible, is 340 miles, or 98.26 common leagues.
 The city of Tampa is at 82.46°W longitude; the city of Havana is at 82.35°W - they are "north-south" with each other.
 The distance from the from the easternmost point of the bay, near the Alafla River, in a straight east-west line to the Gulf shore is 27.6 miles, or 8.0 leagues.
 There are many other ways to interpret how far the bay "enters the land," as far as where to draw the line, but by this reasonable interpretation, Cabeza de Vaca's measurement of 7 to 8 leagues is right.
 No other body of water on the eastern coast of Florida comes as close to matching any one of these three measurements as Tampa Bay does, and no other interpretation of the league works as well as the 3.46-mile common league.

 Although we can now feel confident that we know the length of Cabeza de Vaca's league, we must still exercise care when interpreting his route.
 The examples we just used were known measurements, but most of the other distances given in the texts are only rough estimates of distances that Cabeza de Vaca and his companions made on the go, carried around in their heads for up to nine years, and had to recall from memory.
 We know that quite a few of those are very wrong.
 For example, at the end of his journey, Cabeza de Vaca estimated that he and his companions traveled 2,000 leagues.
 No matter what standard one uses for the league, that is way too high.
 The route was some 2,500 miles - about 722 leagues.
-And using a smaller league does not help; even with the 2.6-mile statute league, or 962 miles, he was still way off.
+And using a smaller league does not help; even using the 2.6-mile statute league, for a total of 962 leagues, he was still way off.
 The problem is not with our interpretation of the league; it is with his estimate.
 As we study the texts, we find that Cabeza de Vaca usually overestimates the length of distances he traveled.
 Furthermore, the magnitude of his error tends to correspond with the distance.
 For shorter distances, such as ten leagues or less, his accuracy is better.
 Even with short distances, however, we must bear in mind that he is remembering them several years after the fact.
 The best way to interpret distances in the texts is to always consider them as estimates or guesses and to subordinate them to other information that would have been easier to remember and harder to get wrong, such as whether an area was hilly or level and whether it was among wetlands or dry plains.

 Readers of Cabeza de Vaca, especially those who have spent much time on the Gulf coast, will notice that the climate seems wrong.
 We read of European explorers who thought it too cold to travel in mid-November and who froze to death in an area where the average low temperature in January today is 45°F. Readers may wonder whether this story is set in Texas or Newfoundland.